-You want a big expansive view of your data, websites, games and apps but can’t afford the more than $1,000 it might cost for a large 4K screen.
+Want a big expansive view of your data, websites, games, and apps but can’t afford to splurge on a $1,000+ large 4K screen?
 There’s another way to go big – very big – on a monitor: put together your own dual-monitor display.

 By mounting a pair of screens on a special stand, you can combine their abilities, creating an ultra-wide display that will not only make your work and play a lot easier, but will let you stretch out your data.
 I’ll show you how to do it from start to finish, and give you a few tips and tricks along the way to make the build quicker, easier and anxiety-free.